Is a new party formed because the

 Searchlight report

 A report published 28 February 2011 by the Searchlight Education Trust confirms the existence of a substantial – hitherto all but invisible – section of the British electorate comprising people who are worried about the nation’s continuing transformation, but find themselves politically disenfranchised, stranded between the mainstream parties and those at the nationalist fringe.
 Fear & Hope describes a survey carried out by polling organisation Populus, who asked 5,054 people 91 questions on faith, ethnicity and national identity.
-Billed as “the most systematic study of contemporary attitudes to race, identity, nationhood and extremism available in England”, it found that:
+Billed as “the most systematic study of contemporary attitudes to race, identity, nationhood and extremism available in England”, it found that:• the English are sceptical of multiculturalism and deeply resentful of mass immigration

 • they fear extremist Islam